Who We Are

-Prior to submission of any application, it is a requirement to email the Administrator at email@example.com to determine the suitability of the intended request.
-This is particularly true for organizations which have not previously recieved a grant from the Colburn Foundation.
+Prior to submission of any application, it is a requirement to email the Grants Administrator, Ms. Carol Rinn, at email@example.com to determine the suitability of the intended request.
+This is particularly true for organizations which have not previously received a grant from the Colburn Foundation.

 What do you fund?

 We fund organizations engaged in some aspect of classical music - performance or presentation of classical music, classical music education, or training of classical musicians.

 No, we do not provide funding to individuals.

 Do you make multi-year grants?